-Review questions about prognosis address the likelihood of an outcome for a person or user of services from a population at risk for that outcome, based on the presence of a proposed prognostic factor or factors (see box 4.6).
+Review questions about prognosis address the likelihood of an outcome for an individual person from a population at risk for that outcome, based on the presence of a proposed prognostic factor or factors (see box 4.6).
 A helpful structured approach for developing questions about prognosis is the PICOTS (population, index prognostic factor, comparator prognostic factors, outcome, timing, setting) framework.

 Review questions about prognosis may be closely related to questions about aetiology (cause of a disease or need) if the outcome is viewed as the development of the disease or need based on a number of risk factors.

-A review question about prognosis is best answered using a prospective cohort study with multi-variate analysis.
-Case-control studies and cross-sectional studies are not usually suitable for answering questions about prognosis because they do not estimate baseline risk, but give only an estimate of the likelihood of the outcome for people with and without the prognostic factor.
+A review question about prognosis is best answered using a prospective cohort study with multivariable analysis.
+Case-control studies and cross-sectional studies are not usually suitable for answering questions about prognosis because they do not estimate baseline risk; they give only an estimate of the likelihood of the outcome for people with and without the prognostic factor.
 When developing a review question on prognosis, it is also important to consider possible confounding factors and whether some prognostic factors are modifiable and others non-modifiable.

 Statistical analyses can be used to develop prediction models for a specific diagnosis or prognosis.
 These models are usually developed using multivariable modelling methods.
 Multivariable prediction models are developed to help healthcare professionals estimate the probability or risk that a specific disease or condition is present (diagnostic prediction models) or that a specific event will occur in the future (prognostic prediction models).
-They are usually developed using a multivariable prediction model – a mathematical equation that relates multiple predictors for a particular person to the probability of or risk for the presence (diagnosis) or future occurrence (prognosis) of a particular outcome.
+They are usually developed using a multivariable model – a mathematical equation that relates multiple predictors for a particular person to the probability of or risk for the presence (diagnosis) or future occurrence (prognosis) of a particular outcome.
 Other names for a prediction model include risk prediction model, predictive model, prognostic (or prediction) index or rule, and risk score.

 Diagnostic prediction models can be used to inform who should be referred for further testing, whether treatment should be started directly, or to reassure patients that a serious cause for their symptoms is unlikely.
 Prognostic prediction models can be used for planning lifestyle or treatment decisions based on the risk for developing a particular outcome or state of health in a given period.

-Clinical prediction model studies can be broadly categorised into those that develop models, those that validate models (with or without updating the model) and those that do both.
-Studies that report model development aim to derive a prediction model by selecting the relevant predictors and combining them statistically into a multi-variable model.
-Logistic and Cox regression are most frequently used for short-term (for example, disease absent versus present, 30‑day mortality) outcomes and long-term (for example, 10‑year risk) outcomes, respectively.
+Prediction model studies can be broadly categorised into those that develop models, those that validate models (with or without updating the model) and those that do both.
+Studies that report model development aim to derive a prediction model by selecting the relevant predictors and combining them statistically into a multivariable model.
+Logistic and Cox regression are most frequently used for short-term (for example, disease absent versus present, 30‑day mortality) outcomes and long-term (for example, 10‑year risk) categorical outcomes, respectively.
 Studies may also focus on quantifying how much value a specific predictor (for example, a new predictor) adds to the model.
 Outcomes that are important should be agreed by the committee and specified in the review protocol.

 Quantifying the predictive ability of a model using the same data from which the model was developed (often referred to as apparent performance) tends to overestimate performance.
-Studies reporting the development of new prediction models should always include some form of validation to quantify any optimism in the predicted performance (for example, calibration and discrimination).
+Studies reporting the development of new prediction models should always include some form of validation to quantify any optimism in the predictive performance (for example, calibration and discrimination).
 There are 2 types of validation: internal validation and external validation.
-Internal validation uses only the original study sample with methods such as bootstrapping or cross-validation.
+Internal validation uses only the original study sample with methods such as bootstrapping.
 External validation evaluates the performance of the model with data not used for model development.
-The data may be collected by the same investigators or other independent investigators, typically using the same predictor and outcome definitions and measurements, but using a different sample (for example, from a later period (temporal or narrow validation).
+The data may be collected by the same investigators or other independent investigators, typically using the same predictor and outcome definitions and measurements, but using a different sample (for example, from a later time period).
 If validation indicates poor performance, the model can be updated or adjusted on the basis of the validation data set.
 For more information on validating prediction models, see Steyerberg et al. 2001, 2003, 2009; Moons et al. 2012; Altman et al. 2009; and Justice et al. 1999.

 For more information on developing review questions about prediction models, see the TRIPOD statement in the Annals of Internal Medicine and the TRIPOD statement: explanation and elaboration in the Annals of Internal Medicine.

 Diagnostic prediction models

-What are the accuracy, clinical utility and cost effectiveness of clinical prediction models/tools (clinical history, cardiovascular risk factors, physical examination) in evaluating stable chest pain of suspected cardiac origin?
+What is the accuracy of clinical prediction models and tools (clinical history, cardiovascular risk factors, physical examination) in evaluating stable chest pain of suspected cardiac origin?

 Prognostic prediction models

-What risk tool best identifies people with multimorbidity who are at risk of unplanned hospital admission?
+What risk assessment or prediction tool best identifies people with multiple conditions who are at risk of unplanned hospital admission?